 Canning is a great way to preserve food for many months, but you must use a suitable method for canning in order to preserve your ingredients correctly.
 If you use the wrong equipment, the food may quickly become inedible.
 You can choose to use a boiling water bath for canning fruits and vegetables, or you could utilize pressure canning.
 Either way, you need to ensure the seal on the can is not broken, or the food might become contaminated.
 Always make food safety a top priority in your kitchen.

 Drying Your Ingredients

-As a caterer, things can go awry very quickly if you do not keep food safety at the top of your priority list.
-Ignoring proper food temperatures and storage methods will allow food to go bad quickly.
+As a caterer, you should keep in mind that things can go awry very quickly if you do not keep food safety at the top of your priority list.
+Ignoring the recommended safe temperature and not using effective methods to store food will allow food to go bad quickly.
 Use the above techniques to preserve your food and keep it as fresh as possible, which will allow you to provide satisfactory service to guests.

 How do caterers keep food warm or cold?
 True professionals who pay attention to every single detail of their service should use as many methods to maintain the right temperature of each dish as possible.
 Some of them require dedicated equipment, and some are so simple they could even be used at home – their right combinations should provide you with the best results.